'I've learnt to win': Jeremy Doku on how Man City and Pep Guardiola have transformed his mentality | The National

 He created the only goal at Burnley before a relentless individual display and two goals salvaged a 3-3 draw at Everton to keep City in touch with leaders Arsenal.

-With their Premier League title hopes hanging by a thread, adding the FA Cup to the League Cup they won in March might just soften the blow should second place be as good as it gets.
+With their Premier League title hopes on a knife edge, adding the FA Cup to the League Cup they won in March might just soften the blow should second place be as good as it gets.

 There's also the fact City were beaten finalists in each of the past two seasons.
 Lose on Saturday and they'll join opponents Chelsea (2020, 2021, 2022) in holding the unwanted record of having lost three consecutive finals.